mirandadam/hsync/Specification.md

 - **Skip Criteria:** Destination file exists **AND** destination `mtime` == source `mtime` **AND** destination `size` == source `size`.
 - **Overwrite:** If a file is not skipped, it is overwritten entirely.
 - **Partial Files:** No support for resuming mid-file.
 If a transfer is interrupted, the specific file being transferred is restarted from offset 0 on the next run.
+- **Missing Source Files:** If a file in the database backlog no longer exists in the source filesystem, it is skipped (not an error).
+The file remains in the backlog and may be attempted again on later runs.

 ### 3.3.
 State Management (Resumability)